edadma/petalui/README.md

 This is a pnpm monorepo with two packages:

 - `packages/@edadma/petalui` - The component library
-- `packages/demo` - Demo application
+- `packages/docs` - Documentation site

 ### Setup